cj-hilder/ble-hr-tool/README.md

 Standard apps have no way to display or respond to any of these patterns.
 This app is built specifically to help visualise and respond to them.

+In addition, this app can support recovery beyond the point where your heart regulation has become normal with these features:
+1. An activity timer based on target heart rate to help you keep to a tightly controlled exercise programme.
+2. Guided resonance frequency breathing to help restore ANS health.
+3. HRV measurement to track daily readiness and overall recovery.

 ---

 ## The Pacing Approach